keketso-prog/AWS-RE-START-JOURNEY/Weekly-Notes/week-6.md

-WEEK 6
+## Week 6 Notes – SQL Basics

+## Retrieving Data (SELECT)

+The SELECT statement is your go-to for asking your database for information.

+Selecting specific columns:
+sql
+SELECT name FROM customers;

+This will show you just the name column from the customers table.

+Selecting multiple columns:
+sql
+SELECT name, email FROM customers;

+This retrieves both the name and email of every customer.

+Selecting everything:
+sql
+SELECT * FROM customers;

+This command displays all columns for all rows in the table.

+Filtering your results (WHERE): sql
+SELECT name FROM customers WHERE age > 18;

+This will give you the names of customers who are older than 18.

+Extra examples:
+sql
+WHERE city = 'London';
+WHERE age BETWEEN 18 AND 30;
+WHERE email LIKE '%gmail.com';

+These examples help you narrow down your results even further.

+## Adding New Rows (INSERT)

-Retrieving Data from Your Database (SELECT) This is the method you use to request information from the database.
+INSERT is the command you use to add new data into a table.

-To obtain specific columns: Specify precisely what you wish to view.
-SELECT name FROM customers; Translation: "Display only the name column from the customers table."
-To retrieve multiple columns: Simply enumerate them.
-SELECT name, email FROM customers; Translation: "Provide the name and email for all customers."
-To access everything: Utilize the * wildcard.
-SELECT * FROM customers; Translation: "Display all columns for all customers."
-To refine your results: Employ WHERE to set conditions.
-SELECT name FROM customers WHERE age > 18; Translation: "Display the names of customers who are older than 18."
-2. Inserting New Information (INSERT) This is the procedure for adding a new row of data to a table.

-To insert a single new row: INSERT INTO customers (name, email) VALUES ('John', 'john@email.com'); Translation: "Insert a new customer named 'John' with the email 'john@email.com'."
-To insert multiple rows simultaneously (more efficient): INSERT INTO customers (name, email) VALUES ('Sarah', 'sarah@email.com'), ('Mike', 'mike@email.com'); Translation: "Insert two new customers, Sarah and Mike, in one operation."
-3. Performing Calculations & Modifying Text (Functions) Functions are integrated tools that execute actions on your data.

-Mathematical Functions (operate on numerous rows at once): COUNT() - Counts the total number of rows.
-SUM() - Totals all the numbers in a column.
-AVG() - Computes the average.
-MAX() - Identifies the highest value.
-MIN() - Determines the lowest value.
-Text Functions (alter the appearance of text): UPPER() - Transforms text to ALL CAPS.
-LOWER() - Converts text to all lowercase.
-CONCAT() - Combines text together.
-4. Organizing and Grouping Your Results This is the method for structuring the data you receive to enhance its utility.

-Sorting (ORDER BY): Arrange your results in a designated order.
-SELECT * FROM products ORDER BY price ASC; Translation: "Display all products, sorted by price from lowest to highest."
-(Use DESC for highest to lowest).
-Grouping (GROUP BY): Organizes similar data into categories.
-SELECT category
+Inserting a single row:
+sql
+INSERT INTO customers (name, email)
+VALUES ('John', 'john@email.com');

+This adds John to the customers table.

+Inserting multiple rows at once: sql
+INSERT INTO customers (name, email)
+VALUES
+('Sarah', 'sarah@email.com'),
+('Mike', 'mike@email.com');

+This adds both Sarah and Mike in one go, which is usually faster and tidier.

+Tip:
+Always include the column names when inserting data — it helps prevent errors if the table structure changes down the line.

+## Using Functions (Math & Text)

+SQL has built-in functions that allow you to calculate or format data easily.

+Math / Aggregate Functions:
+These functions work across multiple rows:
+- COUNT() → gives you the number of rows
+- SUM() → totals up a numeric column
+- AVG() → calculates the average
+- MAX() → finds the highest value
+- MIN() → finds the lowest value

+Example:
+sql
+SELECT COUNT(*) FROM orders;

+Text Functions:
+These are handy for cleaning or formatting text:
+- UPPER(text) → converts to ALL CAPS
+- LOWER(text) → converts to all lowercase
+- CONCAT(a, b) → joins text together

+Example:
+sql
+SELECT CONCAT(first_name, ' ', last_name) AS full_name FROM users;

+## Sorting & Grouping Results

+Sorting lets you arrange your query results in a specific order, making it easier to analyze or read the data.

+SELECT * FROM products
+ORDER BY price ASC;